-- 1. In the studio, Viz Trio and Viz Multiplay are used to create shows. - 2.
+- 1. In the studio Viz Multiplay is used to create shows. - 2.
 Operators use Viz Multiplay to manage the shows and trigger content for each screen. - 3.
 Viz Engines composite graphics and video in real-time in SD/HD/4K SDI and IP streams. - 4.
 In the studio, monitors and video walls are filled with the content controlled by Viz Multiplay.